Minimistro32/biblical-hebrew/README.md

 ![Construct Chain Example](https://hebrew4christians.com/Grammar/Unit_Four/The_Construct_Relation/mpconstructexamples1.gif)

 Focus on the last example.
 The `maqqeph` (dash) has no pronounciation and simply connects related words.
 Notice how horse (סוס) changes from `iym` (abs., masc., pl.) to `eh` (cons., masc., pl.).
 Also note that translations can use apostrophe "s" or "of" without misrepresenting the Hebrew.

+> 🧠: The feminine singular sound is 'ah', which is common to romance languages.<br>
+> 🧠: In Hebrew, ה often changes to ת. <br>
+> 🧠: The masculine plural sound is 'iym' as in Elohim, which you may find familiar.
+It can literally translate to gods, but is often used as a [plural of majesty](https://en.wikipedia.org/wiki/Royal_we). <br>
+> 🧠: The dual sound is 'ah' + 'iym' or 'ayim', and could be thought of as combining fem. and masc. into a complete couple.

 ||Masculine||Feminine||
 |-|-|-|-|-|